When you think of Switzerland, apart from James Bond hiding his cash or chasing Gold Finger, you probably think of mountains.

-The Matterhorn is one of the most iconic mountains in Switzerland, and also happens to be in one of the most stunning places – Zermatt.
-It is a bit of a legend in Switzerland that the famous Toblerone chocolate’s shape is supposed to represent the Matterhorn, but the makers family say otherwise!
+The Matterhorn is the most famous mountain in Switzerland, and also happens to be in one of the most stunning places – Zermatt.
+It is a bit of a legend in Switzerland that the famous Toblerone chocolate’s shape is supposed to represent the Matterhorn, but the maker’s family says otherwise!

 There is no chance of climbing the Matterhorn unless you are a mountaineer, but you can get to the base of it quite easily.
 You can also hike up to a hut (the Hörnli hut) that the climbers overnight in before going up.
 It’s a bit of a hike, but if you like hiking, it’s worth it.
 Especially when you see the views, and the nutters about to scale the Matterhorn preparing!

-Another option is just to take a look at the Matterhorn from a distance at either the lake (the Schwarzsee or Stellisee have some of the best views) or just take the gondola or train up somewhere like the Gornergrat or just from Zermatt town.
+Another option is just to take a look at the Matterhorn from a distance at either the lake (the Schwarzsee or Stellisee have some of the best views) or just take the gondola or train up somewhere like the Gornergrat or just from Zermatt ski resort.

 New Monte Rosa Hut